Wuemeli/gfn-linux/README.md

 - Removed unused Shortcuts (Will be added back in the future)

 ## 📑 Installation
-Go to the [Releases](https://github.com/Wuemeli/gfn-linux/releases) page and download the latest release.
+Go to the [Releases](https://github.com/Wuemeli/gfn-linux/releases/tag/latest) and download the latest release.
 You can then choose between the AppImage and the Deb Package.

 ## 👥 Credits